Building 15 meter dipole

 Choosing an inverted-V, straight dipole, or self-supporting design matters.
 The key is to pick high-quality, light materials that can handle outdoor use.
 With the right planning, your 15 meter dipole antenna will work well and be easy to move around.

-If you’re keen on learning more about 15 meter dipole antennas, there are many resources out there.
+If you’re keen on learning more about Building a 15 meter dipole, there are many resources out there.
 You can find technical guides and online tools to help you.
 These resources are a great place to start.

 “The Black Widow- A Portable 15 Meter Beam” by Allen Baker, KG4JJH, is a great article to check out.
 It’s from the May 2003 issue of QST Magazine.
 It talks about building a 15 meter Moxon-style antenna that can also be a dipole.
 The AC6LA Moxgen Calculator is another helpful tool.
 It’s an online tool that helps you figure out the size and performance of Moxon and dipole antennas at different frequencies.